bit-shift-io/machine-learning-experiments/schedule-generator/README.md

 1. Simple deep q learning is faster than double soft q learning ~50% but is more unstable.
 For the schedule problem that might not be a problem as we just want to first solution that is valid.

 2. Simply supplying the state and expecting a good action doesn't help the model know where the probblem is that it is trying to solve.
 It also means the model is prone to repeat its actions in a loop until randomnness breaks it out of it.

+3. Still hitting a limit the algorithm is not learning past.
+Is it that the problem is not solvable?
+OR is it that the random exploration is not good?
+So why not try a array of what action is tried at each step. then when we want t new random action, we increment to try the next action, so exploration is no longer random, but planned out

 # A typical school problem